seraphinush-gaming/tera-mysterium/content/en/equipment/v108-mahtnan.en.md

 ## Enchanting (wip)

-## Succession system
+## Transfer system
-Once you reach a certain enchantment level on a piece of gear, you can transfer the enchantment level, random options, and etching to another gear of the same part. this requires a succession stone (pl.).
+Once you reach a certain enchantment level on a piece of gear, you can transfer the enchantment level, random options, and etching to another gear of the same part. this requires a Mahtnan Jewel of Magic Transference.

 ## Crafting
 Mahtnan gear can be crafted.
 Crafting designs for Rare and Superior Mahtnan gear can be purchased from Crafting NPCs in major cities, whereas Mythic Mahtnan gear crafting design can be obtained as a dungeon drop, event reward, or cash shop depending on region.